 Africa Frontiers Fund

-A multi-strategy framework is used to identify undervalued, income generating, niche investments in East Africa.
+A multi-strategy framework that identifies undervalued, niche investments in East Africa

 Africa Frontiers Fund